numpy/numpy/doc/source/user/basics.io.genfromtxt.rst

 the data.
 It can be a string corresponding to the name of a local or remote file, or a file-like object with a :meth:`read` method (such as an actual file or a :class:`StringIO.StringIO` object), or a list of strings.
-If the argument is the URL of a remote file, this latter is automatically downloaded in the current directory.
+If the argument is the URL of a remote file, then the file is automatically downloaded to the current directory.

 The input file can be a text file or an archive.
 Currently, the function recognizes :class:`gzip` and :class:`bz2` (`bzip2`) archives.
 The type of